graphadvantage/neo4j-binary-cosine-similarity/README.md

 ## Introduction

+In this GraphGist, we'll take a look at how to use Neo4j to make real-time marketing recommendations.
+Modern digital marketing produces a ton of data which can be quite unmanagable in traditional SQL databases.
+However with Neo4j we can leverage the power of the graph to efficiently organize and analyze complex relationships present in our marketing data.

+We are going to build a simple recommendation engine that has knowledge of what marketing activities are responsible for driving leads (using marketing attribution modeling) and what sequence of marketing activities are most likely to cause a specific individual to convert to a lead (using k- nearest neighbor and binary cosine similarity).

+In Part 1. of this GraphGist I'll show you how we can leverage relationships to compute marketing attributions, resulting in multiple simultaneous attribution models.

+In Part 2, we'll use the marketing attribution models and similarity measures to provide personalized marketing recommendations for individuals who have not yet converted to a lead.

 ##Part 1.
 Neo4j Marketing Attribution Modeling

 > "Half the money I spend on advertising is wasted; the trouble is I don't know which half." - John Wanamaker

-The main goal of marketing is to create demand - doing lots of messaging across different marketing channels, trying to convert individuals to leads.
-And when an individual does convert (perhaps by adding an item to a cart or filling out a form), the next question is -- which of the various marketing activities (an email, an ad, an event, a webinar, a website visit, a social share, etc) that touched the individual should get the credit?
-This is known as marketing attribution - a hotly debated topic.
-Marketing attribution is often modeled as a sequence of weighted touches, computed across for each individual.
+The main goal of marketing is to create demand - doing lots of targeted messaging across different marketing channels, trying to convert individuals from awareness to consideration, or more specifically converting to a lead.
+What constitutes a lead varies depending on the business - examples include: filling out a contact form, adding an item to a cart, registering for a webinar, walking into a showroom.

+And when an individual does convert to a lead, the next question is -- which of the various marketing activities (an email, an ad, an event, a webinar, a website visit, a social share, etc) that have touched the individual should get the credit?

+This is the marketing attribution problem - often hotly debated, since every marketer would like to claim that it was their campaign that drove the conversion.
+So how can we sort this out?

+Marketing attribution is modeled using the historical sequence of touches for each individual, where the individual touches are variously weighted depending the model.

 Some example attribution models are:

  * First Touch - the first marketing touch gets 100% credit

  * Last Touch - the last marketing touch gets 100% credit

- * Linear - credit is evenly allocated across all touches
+ * Linear - credit is evenly allocated across all marketing touches (everybody wins!)

- * Time Decay - credit is allocated using a time-dependent function
+ * Time Decay - credit is allocated to marketing touches using a time-dependent function (like exponential decay)

+The Google Analytics website provides additional detail on attribution modeling.

 https://support.google.com/analytics/answer/1662518?hl=en

-In Part 1. of this GraphGist I'll show you how we can leverage relationships to compute marketing attributions, using multiple simulataneous models - a formidable task for a typical SQL database, but very straightforward in Neo4j.
-In Part 2, we'll use the marketing attribution models to provide personalized marketing recommendations for individuals who have not yet converted to a lead.

 ![funnel](https://cloud.githubusercontent.com/assets/5991751/19055116/4ac09242-8977-11e6-9448-fa92575812d1.png)